Resource-Efficient Quantum Optimization via Higher-Order Encoding: Methodology

 \equationLabel \eqref{eqn:projective_hamiltonian_expanded} is a HUBO Hamiltonian with linear, and quadratic terms and terms of order up $2 \times d$ in the Pauli-Z operators.
 The coefficients $J_{i,S}$ are determined by $c_1(i, v)$ and the coefficients $J_{i, j S_1, S_2}$ by $c_2(i,j, v, w)$.
 Hence, \equationLabel \eqref{eqn:coefficients_hubo_hamiltonian} provides a systematic way to find the coefficients of the HUBO Hamiltonian from the coefficients of the objective function.

 In principle, the HUBO-coefficients $J_{i, S}$ and $J_{i, j, S_1, S_2}$ can be computed from \eqref{eqn:coefficients_hubo_hamiltonian}.
-However, this quickly becomes cumbersome, especially for large COPs.
+However, this quickly becomes cumbersome from an implementation perspective, requiring careful manual tracking of all coefficients and explicit caching to avoid redundant computations.
 Instead, we use a technique based on the Walsh-Hadamard transform \cite{hadfieldRepresentationBooleanReal2021}, which we present in Appendix \ref{sec:appendix_projective_to_hubo}.
 We also prove that calculating the HUBO-coefficients has a numerical complexity that scales polynomially with the number of variables $n$ and values $m$.
-For example, calculating the HUBO-coefficients for a COP with a quadratic objective function has numerical complexity $\mathcal{O}(n^2 m^6)$.
+For example, calculating the HUBO-coefficients for a COP with a quadratic objective function has numerical complexity $\mathcal{O}(n^2 m^4)$.
 Our open-source repository offers the Python package PyHUBO \cite{Koch_PyHUBO_2025}, along with detailed documentation, requirements, and installation instructions, that facilitates the computation of HUBO coefficients for COPs.